facebookresearch/pysparnn/README.md

 # PySparNN
 Approximate Nearest Neighbor Search for Sparse Data in Python!
-This library is well suited to finding nearest neighbors in sparse, high dimensional spaces (like a text documents).
+This library is well suited to finding nearest neighbors in sparse, high dimensional spaces (like text documents).

 Out of the box, PySparNN supports Cosine Similarity.

+PySparNN benefits:
+ * Designed to be efficent on sparse data (both on memory and cpu).
+ * Implemented leveraging existing python libraries (scipy & numpy).
-PySparNN can be easily extended with other metrics: Manhattan, Eculidian, Jaccard, etc.
+ * Easily extended with other metrics: Manhattan, Eculidian, Jaccard, etc.
+ * (experimental) Min, Max similairty thresholds can be set at query time (not index time).
+I.e. return the k closest items between 0.9 and 0.8 cosine similarity from an input point.

 If your data is NOT SPARSE - please consider [annoy](https://github.com/spotify/annoy).
 Annoy uses a similar-ish method and I am a big fan of it.
 As of this writing, annoy performs ~8x faster on their introductory example.
 General rule of thumb - annoy performs better if you can get your data to fit into memory (as a dense vector).

 The most comparable library to PySparNN is scikit-learn's LSHForrest module.
-As of this writing, PySparNN is ~25% faster on the 20newsgroups dataset.
+As of this writing, PySparNN is ~40% faster on the 20newsgroups dataset.
+A more thurough benchmarking on sparse data is desired.
 [Here is the comparison.](https://github.com/facebookresearch/pysparnn/blob/master/sparse_search_comparison.ipynb)

 Notes:
 * A future update may allow incremental insertions.

 ## Example Usage
-### Simple
+### Simple Example
 ```
 import pysparnn as snn